Tiffany-Bergett/Data_projects_TripleTen/SuperStore Returns/README.md

     - `'returns'`: details all fields for each returned item

 ### Description:
-- 9 page Tableau Visulization and Presentation
+- 9-page Tableau Visualization and Presentation
 - Includes data analysis, charts, dashboard, and stories
-- Purpose was to prepare an analysis for the CEO of Superstore to help them understand what is causing customers to return their orders and how to reduce the volume of returned orders

 ### Assumptions:
 - Profits from sales are totaling in the negative.
 - There is one or more causes for negative profits directly related to orders and returns.
-- Operations department will need to make changes.
+- The operations department will need to make changes.

 ### Process:
-I first joined sheets.
+I first joined the sheets.
 Then I analyzed data using visualizations to determine what is causing returns.
 I built a dashboard for monitoring returns.
-Lastly I created Tableau story to present my finding.
+Lastly, I created a Tableau story to present my findings.

 ### Findings:
 1. Returned purchases are the leading cause of declining profits at Superstore.